Diego-Barbulo/Instance-Segmentation-and-Tracking/README.md

 Now, you can run the tuning procedure with optical flow, instead of the association head, as a tracking mechanism.

 ## References
 The TrackR-CNN code and parts of the README come from [TrackR-CNN](https://github.com/VisualComputingInstitute/TrackR-CNN).
 The PWC-Net and flowiz code have been obtained from [PWC-Net](https://github.com/sniklaus/pytorch-pwc) and [flowiz](https://github.com/georgegach/flowiz).
-Code for obtaining the minimum flow values has been obtained from the [Middlebury evaluation](https://vision.middlebury.edu/flow/submit/).
+Code for obtaining the minimum flow values comes from the [Middlebury evaluation](https://vision.middlebury.edu/flow/submit/).

 ## Citation
 If you use this code, please cite: